lxs602/Chinese-Mandarin-Dictionaries/README.md

 ## [漢語大詞典/汉语大词典<br>Hànyǔ Dà Cídiǎn - dāncí biǎo - word list](https://github.com/lxs602/Chinese-Mandarin-Dictionaries/tree/main/H%C3%A0ny%C7%94%20D%C3%A0%20C%C3%ADdi%C7%8En%20-%20d%C4%81nc%C3%AD%20bi%C7%8Eo%20-%20wordlist)

 "Hanyu Da Cidian" is a large dictionary of Chinese and Chinese texts compiled by more than 300 scholars, from 1979 to 1993.
 This word list, with a total of 692,661 terms, gives the headwords of all 12 volumes of the 1st edition.
-It does not have definitions.
-The full dictionary, with definitions, is available in print and electronically; see the [Wikipedia page<a/> for details (accessed 2022-Feb-04).
+It does not give definitions, but should allow checking of whether word exists in this dictionary.
+The full dictionary, with definitions, is available in print and electronically; see the Wikipedia page (link pending) for details (accessed 2022-Feb-04).

 ### [Download 下载 / 下載](https://github.com/lxs602/Chinese-Mandarin-Dictionaries/tree/main/H%C3%A0ny%C7%94%20D%C3%A0%20C%C3%ADdi%C7%8En%20-%20d%C4%81nc%C3%AD%20bi%C7%8Eo%20-%20wordlist)